 The BLOCK ERASE (D8h) command is used to erase at the block level.
-The blocks are organized as 64 pages per block, 2176 bytes per page (2048 + 128 bytes).
-Each block is 136KB.
+The blocks are organized as 64 pages per block.
 The BLOCK ERASE command (D8h) operates on one block at a time.
 The command sequence for the BLOCK ERASE operation is as follows: